Lorenz-127/Student-X/README.md

 #### Language toggle
   - It is planned to make the site available in other languages ​​as well.
 For example, in German.
-    To point out that the Agentur für Arbeit supports such qualifications with an Bildungsgutschein.
+    To point out that the Government supports such qualifications with an education voucher.

-#### Html / CSS / JS pages
+#### Html / CSS / JS embedded code editor
   - The idea is to integrate a mini code editor into the respective page, so that the user can practice directly in order to increase the motivation to do a retraining, and thus show that they can also do it.

 #### Quiz form
   - The quiz should send an evaluation of the answers to the server and produce a result.
-    This is displayed on the confirmation page, with a motivational text that confirms that you are suitable for retraining as a software developer.
+  - This is displayed on the confirmation page, with a motivational text that confirms that you are suitable for retraining as a software developer.